redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

 ### Predicting Number of Road Accidents

 Like some people in our dataset, I've become a little distracted.
-Let's return to our attempts to forecast the number of monthly road accidents in 2016.
-I've spent some time on the theory, but ulimately you just want to know which function to use from which package.
+Let's return to our attempt to forecast the number of monthly road accidents in 2016.
+I've spent some time on the theory, but ultimately you just want to know which function to use from which package.
 Though you can construct an ARIMA model manually (see [here](https://www.otexts.org/fpp/8/) for a tutorial), the [forecast package](https://cran.r-project.org/web/packages/forecast/forecast.pdf) includes an [auto.arima function](https://www.otexts.org/fpp/8/7), which does all of the hard work for you (determines the appropriate values of p, d and q- though be sure to validate the output, as automated approaches can sometimes throw up strange results).

 ``` r
 # fitting ARIMA model to road accident data